wildfly-security/wildfly-openssl/README.md

 somewhere that it can be found by `System.loadLibrary`, or include a maven artifact that has the library packaged (such as one of the platform specific artifacts built by this project).

-The `wildfly-openssl` artifact contains binaries for Max, Linux and Windows (all for x86_64).
+The `wildfly-openssl` artifact contains binaries for Mac, Linux and Windows (all for x86_64).
 If no other version of these native libraries is found then these will be extracted to a temporary directory and loaded.
 This should allow it to run without having to worry about how to deal with the native code.